FVM solver for compressible flow

 In this probelm, the domain is assumed to be 2-dimensional and periodic.

-The code specifies the initial primitive variables (density, velocity, pressure fields), and the ideal gas $\gamma$ parameter.
+The code specifies the initial primitive variables (density, velocity, pressure fields), and the ideal gas

 To set up the Kelvin-Helmholtz instability, the code initializes a high-density region moving to the right and the background moving to the left.